PrimalMyst/Books/README.md

 ## 🤝 Contributing

-We welcome contributions from the MysticMyst community!
+We welcome contributions from the PrimalMyst community!
 Here's how you can help:

 ### Types of Contributions
 - **Lore research**: Deep dives into game content